What you weigh can be influenced by much more than what you eat and how much you move.

 Try adding plain kefir, plain yogurt with live and active cultures—if you can’t tolerate or don’t enjoy dairy, try dairy-free cashew kefir or probiotic coconut yogurt—to your diet for at least two months to see if you notice any difference.

-Just watch the amount of sugar added to these products to make them yummy.
-For example, one cup of strawberry kefir19 contains 20 grams of sugar total and 8 grams of added sugar.
-One cup of plain kefir20 has 12 grams of sugar total (from milk) and 0 grams of added sugar.
+Watch the amount of sugar added to these products.
+For example, one popular brand of one cup of strawberry kefir contains 20 grams of total sugar and 8 grams of added sugar.
+One cup of plain kefir has 12 grams of sugar total (from milk) and 0 grams of added sugar.
 It might take a minute to get used to the tart, tangy flavor of plain dairy and dairy alternatives, but these lower glycemic options are better for your metabolic health.